peterwang02/WMSeg/README.md

     Training and Testing results on SIGHAN2005 are provided in the results folder.

 Dataset files:
     Small dataset file available in /sample_data/.
-As they are quite small (<10kb), they are included in this repo You can run the data_preprocessing.py to retrieve SIGHAN2005 datasets and reproduce the results provided.
+As they are quite small (<10kb), they are included in this repo.
+    You can run the data_preprocessing.py to retrieve SIGHAN2005 datasets and reproduce the results provided.